dynarithmic/twain_library_source/README.md

         64bit/dtwain64d.dll -64-bit Debug ANSI (MBCS) DLL
         64bit/dtwain64ud.dll -64-bit Debug Unicode DLL

 * Note -- the resulting "*.lib* files that reside in these directories are import libraries compatible with the Visual Studio toolset.
-Other compilers will require converting these .lib files to your compiler's import library format, or you can use the LoadLibrary / GetProcAddress approach (we have a wrapper for this -- see below in the "Getting DTWAIN to work with other programming languages" section).
+Other compilers will require converting these .lib files to your compiler's import library format, or you can use the [LoadLibrary / GetProcAddress approach](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#what-if-i-dont-have-visual-c-as-the-compiler-to-use-when-building-an-application--the-visual-c-import-libraries-will-not-work-for-me--i-use-embarcaderogclangmingw-fill-in-with-your-favorite-compiler-or-ide--so-how-do-i-use-the-library) to remove the need for import libraries.

 * If the IMPLIB.EXE program from Embarcadero is available on the path, it will be called to create Embarcadero C++ compatible import libraries for the 32-bit DLL's.
 The names of the Embarcadero import libraries will have a **_embarcadero** appended to the library name.